SHT21 Arduino Tutorial: I2C Wiring, Temperature & Humidity Code & LCD1602 Display

 - Check that both the LCD and SHT21 share the same I2C lines (SDA, SCL) properly.

-3. Fluctuating or Inaccurate Readings
+3. Fluctuating or Unstable Readings

 If temperature or humidity values jump too frequently: